karimizadeh/ics3u-notes/src/intro_to_python.md

 * codewith.mu can be installed on school or personal computers.

-* VS Code is used in industry and can be installed on your personal device, but not the school computers.
+* VS Code is used in industry.
+It can be installed on your personal device and should be already installed on the school computers by IT.

-If you are using VS Code, you will need to install the Python extension from the extension marketplace for the best experience
+VS Code is the preference for this class.
+When using VS Code, make sure to install the Python extension from the extension marketplace for the best experience

+If you have any experience with coding already and have a preferred IDE, feel free to continue using that.

 ## Our First Python Program